stenhh/cryptop/README.rst

 =======
 cryptop is a lightweight command line based cryptocurrency portfolio.
 Built on Python 3 and ncurses with simplicity in mind, cryptop updates in realtime.
+This version is just modified to display the EUR price instead of the USD price without having to change the config files.

 .. image:: img\cryptop.png